treytomes/rlox/README.md

 - Should I create a `del` to remove variables?
 - Do I want to allow function arguments to be separated by semicolons?
 It feels weird, but is also internally consistent?
   Mostly it just feels weird.
+- An `if` expression should return whichever side evaluates to true.
+What should a loop return?
+Let's say that it returns the value of the final expression evaluated in it's block and see how it goes.
+    - If that doesn't work I can always have it return `nil`.
+- Should I allow any arbitrary statement in the condition of an `if` or `while`?
+Or `print`?
+It would make the language more flexible, but might also lead to needless chaos.
+Not doing it feels inconsistent with the "everything is an expression" thing though.